 Margaret left for Rome in 1538 where she married again on 2 November 1538 to Ottavio Farnese, a grandson of Pope Paul III.
 The marriage began with aversion but grew over time.
 They would go to have twin boys, of which one survived to adulthood.
 She became Duchess consort of Parma and Piacenza in 1547.
 In 1556, Margaret’s half-brother King Philip II tried to assure himself of the Farnese family loyalty by sending her son to the court in Spain.

-After 1555, Margaret spent a lot of time in the Netherlands and in 1559, she was named Governor of the Netherlands and she formed a court in Brussels.
+From 1555, Margaret spent a lot of time in the Netherlands.
+In 1559, she was named Governor of the Netherlands, and she formed a court in Brussels, where she was joined by her son.
+Her half-brother needed his family members to help rule his vast empire.
 She took over from her aunt who had ruled with an iron thumb, but Margaret herself was pretty inexperienced as a ruler.
-She was left with pretty limited authorisation from her half-brother and was told to let herself to be guided by Antoon Perrenot, Lord of Granvelle.
+She was left with a pretty limited authorisation from her half-brother and was told to let herself to be guided by Antoon Perrenot, Lord of Granvelle.
 It made it difficult for her to rule, as Philip sometimes went months without contacting her.

-In 1565, Margaret’s son married Infanta Maria of Portugal during wich several Dutch noblemen decided to ally themselves to enforce tolerance of the Protestant religion.
-Margaret panicked but she had no army and had to concede.
+In 1565, Margaret’s son married Infanta Maria of Portugal in Brussels during which several Dutch noblemen decided to ally themselves to enforce tolerance of the Protestant religion.
+Margaret panicked, but she had no army and had to concede.
 In 1566, a storm of violence known as the beeldenstorm or statue storm destroyed and plundered many churches and convents.
-Philip decided to intervene with the military but Margaret knew this would only make things worse.
+Philip decided to intervene with the military, but Margaret knew this would only make things worse.
 She immediately resigned as Governor of the Netherlands and departed for Italy.
 She returned as Governor in 1578 but left again in 1582.
 In 1583, she was granted permission to return to Italy for health reasons.

 She died in Ortona on 18 January 1586 after a painful sickbed.
-1
+Her husband died the following September, and he was succeeded as Duke of Parma by their son.1